Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 Late last larval instar:

-With the growth of last instar caterpillar, the neurosecretary cells of brain release PTTH which in turn stimulates prothoracic glands to secrete ecdysone.
+With the growth of the last instar caterpillar, the neurosecretory cells of the brain release PTTH which in turn stimulates the prothoracic glands to secrete ecdysone.

 During this period, JH lowers and pupal development occurs instead of larval moult.